Current lab members

 Smruti Dixit

-Graduate student in Quantitative Biomedicine
+Graduate rotation student in Quantitative Biomedicine

 Joined September 2024